Wejdenslimen/Designing-and-implementing-a-SDN-routing-platform/RYU/README.md

 # Traffic-classifier-SDN
-A system that could classify DNS, Telnet, Ping, Voice, Game, and Video traffic flows based on packet and byte information simulated by the Distributed Internet Traffic Generator (D-ITG) tool in an Software Defined Network (SDN) based network topology with Open vSwitch (OVS) using machine learning algorithms such as Logistic regression,K-Means clustering,K nearest neighbours, SVC, Gaussian NB and Random Forest Classifier.
+A system that could classify traffic flows based on packet and byte information simulated by the Distributed Internet Traffic Generator (D-ITG) tool in an Software Defined Network (SDN) based network topology with Open vSwitch (OVS) using machine learning algorithms such as Logistic regression,K-Means clustering,K nearest neighbours, SVC, Gaussian NB and Random Forest Classifier.

 ## Installation steps